-Well, that’s about it ladies and gentlemen on my comparison article between the AFAA certification and the ACE personal training certification.
+Well, that’s about it ladies and gentlemen on my personal trainer certificate comparison article between the AFAA certification and the ACE personal training certification.

 If you want to drastically reduce your study time, check out Trainer Academy for awesome study materials.

 Overall, both of these certifications are highly recognized in the personal training industry.

 One of the biggest reasons is due to their IFT training model which makes it extremely easy to build individualized programs that are effective and safe for a wide variety of clients.

 It also has a lot to do with the excellent study materials that they provide as well as the fact that they have a primary textbook included in all of the packages that they offer.

 If you want to build a strong base of knowledge as a personal trainer, ACE is a fantastic certifying agency to start with.

-Make sure to check out my article on the top five personal training certifications as these two certifications are not the only ones to choose from.
+Make sure to check out my article on the top five personal training certifications as these two fitness certifications are not the only ones to choose from.

 If you have any questions, don’t hesitate to ask as I will respond to you as quickly as I possibly can.